How to Deal With a Letter from PicRights Alleging Copyright Infringement

 First things first: PicRights isn’t a law firm, and the person sending the letter isn’t a lawyer.
 They’re pretty upfront about it, actually.
 The letter itself will tell you, “PicRights is not a law firm and I am not a lawyer.”

 So, what are they?
 Think of PicRights as the debt collectors of the copyright world.
-They’re in the business of tracking down instances where their clients’ copyrighted works have been used without permission and asking – nicely or not so nicely – for a fee.
+They’re in the business of tracking down instances where their clients’ copyrighted works have been used without permission and asking – nicely or not so nicely – for a licence fee to be paid accordingly.

 They do this by scouring the internet with what we imagine are highly sophisticated bots, looking for images belonging to their clients that have been posted without authorisation.
-It’s not uncommon for people to receive multiple letters from PicRights for various images in one go.
+It’s not uncommon for people to receive multiple letters from PicRights for various images in one go, whether on behalf of one copyright owner, or multiple.

-But here’s the million-dollar question: Is PicRights legit?
-While the internet is a wild west of claims and accusations, nothing concrete points to PicRights being a scam.
-Their website shows a roster of high-profile clients like Reuters and the Associated Press.
+But here’s the million-dollar question: Is PicRights legitimate?
+While the internet is a wild west of claims and accusations, it is best to proceed on the basis that Picrights is in fact a legitimate agency.

 How do I respond to the letter?